Our Mission: We educate and develop tomorrow’s leaders to solve the world’s biggest problems.

 The Associate Chair for Global Affairs and International Development works toward the continued development of EE’s international partner universities by integrating global affairs into education, research and entrepreneurship efforts.
 The Associate Chair also facilitates EE and College of Engineering collaborations with UW’s CoMotion office for joint international innovation and UW’s Global Innovation Exchange (GIX) office for several initiatives.

-The Director of Advancement is responsible for matching the passions of our alumni, parents and friends with the needs and ambitions of EE students, faculty and staff.
-The Director works to optimize philanthropic support for key fund-raising initiatives and develops, coordinates and executes strategies for identification, cultivation, solicitation, closing and stewardship of gifts from individuals, corporations and foundations.
+The Associate Chair of Advancement is responsible for matching the passions of our alumni, parents and friends with the needs and ambitions of EE students, faculty and staff.
+The Associate Chair works to optimize philanthropic support for key fund-raising initiatives and develops, coordinates and executes strategies for identification, cultivation, solicitation, closing and stewardship of gifts from individuals, corporations and foundations.

 Invest in excellence, invest in UW EE, and help build the future of electrical engineering education at the UW.